hantsy/nestjs-rest-sample/docs/auth.md

 # Protect your APIs with JWT Token

-In the last post, we connected to a Mongo server and use a real database to replace the dummy data storage.
+In the last post, we connected to a Mongo server and used a real database to replace the dummy data storage.
 In this post, we will explore how to protect your APIs when exposing to a client application.

  When we come to the security of a web application,  technically it will include:

 * **Authentication** - The application will ask you to provide your principal and then it will identify who are you.
-* **Authorization**-  Based on your claims, check if you have permissions to perform some operations.
+* **Authorization ** -  Based on your claims, check if you have permissions to perform some operations.

 [Passportjs](http://www.passportjs.org/)  is one of the most popular authentication frameworks on the [Expressjs](https://expressjs.com/) platform.
 Nestjs has great integration with passportjs with its `@nestjs/passportjs` module.
 We will follow the [Authentication](https://docs.nestjs.com/techniques/authentication) chapter of the official guide to add *local* and *jwt* strategies  to the application we have done the previous posts.